10 News: 10 News Local Updates

+In 10's metro viewing areas, news updates air during the late afternoon and early evening by each capital cities main newsreader.

+Online presence

+10 News has a YouTube channel that shares clips from 10 News and 10 News+ programs.
+The channel has approximately 1.06 million subscribers as of 2025.

+Capital-based bulletins

-Sydney and Brisbane
+Sydney

-10 News First is presented from TEN-10's Sydney studios at Pyrmont by Sandra Sully with sports presenter Matt Burke and weather presenter Josh Holt.
+10 News Sydney is presented from TEN-10's Sydney studios at Pyrmont by Sandra Sully (Monday to Thursday) and either Lachlan Kennedy or Hugh Riminton (Friday) with sport presenter Tara Rushton and weather presenter Josh Holt.

-The bulletin contains opt-outs for local news, sport and weather in Sydney and Brisbane, along with some shared content for the two markets.

-The Sydney edition is simulcast on 10 Northern NSW in Northern New South Wales and in Griffith via 10 Griffith, and across Southern New South Wales and the Australian Capital Territory via Southern Cross 10.
+The Sydney edition is simulcast on 10 Northern NSW in Northern New South Wales and in Griffith via 10 Griffith, and across Southern New South Wales and the Australian Capital Territory via 10 Southern NSW and ACT.

-The Brisbane edition is simulcast across regional Queensland via Southern Cross 10, the Gold Coast via 10 Northern NSW and to Remote and Central Australia via Central Digital Television.
-Reporters are also based at a remote newsroom on the Gold Coast.